MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Related Work

 Beyond color-based methods, other approaches focus on reducing or eliminating distortion.
-StealthInk~\cite{jiang2025stealthink} perturbs the distribution at each generation step but designs the watermark such that the overall distribution is preserved in expectation, maintaining fluency and text quality.
-However, its detectability remains limited.
-In contrast, \citet{boroujeny2024multi} and \citet{zamir2024excuse} propose multi-bit schemes that are fully distortion-free, ensuring identical input–output distributions.
-Yet, because they build on the inverse-sampling framework of~\cite{christ2023undetectable}, they inherit its unresolved weakness: resilience to text corruption remains an open challenge, with no practical solution to date.
+StealthInk~\citep{jiang2025stealthink} perturbs the distribution at each generation step but designs the watermark such that the overall distribution is preserved in expectation, maintaining fluency and text quality.
+However, its interval-based message mapping can provide weaker matched--mismatched separation under limited token budgets.
+DISC~\citep{boroujeny2024multi} and \cite{zamir2024excuse} propose fully distortion-free multi-bit schemes.
+These works demonstrate the feasibility of distribution-preserving payload embedding.
+However, DISC relies on cyclic-shift-based symbol mapping, and both lines of work are built on~\cite{christ2023undetectable} where practical robustness to text edits remains challenging.